Limited Offer | Free Shipping | 60-Day Returns

 But why is reducing sleep latency so critical?

-You take the first step towards better sleep hygiene by understanding and managing your sleep latency.
-This foundational knowledge guides you in tweaking your bedtime habits and environment, ultimately transforming your nights from restless to restful.
+This essential knowledge helps you adjust your bedtime habits and environment, turning your nights from restless to restful.

 What is Sleep Efficiency?